 Share The Love:

-- Help improve the show by leaving a Rating & Review in iTunes (Here’s How)
+• Help improve the show by leaving a Rating & Review in iTunes (Here’s How)

-- Join the discussion for this episode in the comments section below
+• Join the discussion for this episode in the comments section below

 Read the Transcript Below:

-Well, hello there my friend.
-How are you today?
-I'm so glad you're here.
-Thanks for joining me.
-I'm so glad you're here.
-If you are new, you might be new, then I'm just offering an extra special welcome, I think this is going to be a great, great episode, particularly for people who work in the healthcare industry and are offering care to patients.
+I think this is going to be a great, great episode, particularly for people who work in the healthcare industry and are offering care to patients.
 I think actually people who are not in that role in this world will get a lot out of this as well.

 But this one, today, is geared more towards the people who take care of patients from a medical standpoint.
-So, I'm super excited, especially if maybe you had a friend who recommended that you listened to this episode, so glad that you're here.
+So, I'm super excited, especially if maybe you had a friend who recommended that you listen to this episode, so glad that you're here.

-Next thing, the Soul Symposium; I told you about this last week, and I just want to tell you a little bit more.
+Alright, before we get started, the Soul Symposium; I told you about this last week, and I just want to tell youa little bit more.
 I actually have a little bit more information about the books.
 I'm excited to tell you a little bit more about them because it's actually going live, it's happening right now.

 So, if you didn't listen to last week's episode, the soul symposium is basically a free little symposium that's going on this week that's spotlighting five authors who have books coming out this month and next month.

-In fact, I think, my book is the only one that's coming out this month.
+In fact, I think my book is the only one that's coming out this month.
 All the other books are coming out in October.
 So, that's very exciting.

 And the point is for you to learn a little bit more about these authors, learn a little bit more about their books, and just get some good, great help for free.
 And then if you're interested in preordering all of the books, then you'll also get a great free bonus from every single author.
+So, you get something from everyone, which is so, so cool.
+And I'll tell you a bit more about what to do with that pre-order book that you get too.
+Okay.
+So, just from my standpoint.

-Now, my update, where I was highlighted was actually already yesterday.
+Now, my update, where I was highlighted, was actually already yesterday.
 So, I just want you to know that if you're just hearing this now, you can still go and register for it and be able to listen to my interview there, for sure.
 So, no problems at all.
 When you're hearing this, you're going to be able to go and get it.

 And I want to tell you a little bit more about the other authors, because I told you a little bit last time, but I want to tell you just a little bit more, because I'm really excited about these books.

-So, Tim Elmore wrote A New Kind of Diversity: Making the Different Generations on Your Team a Competitive Advantage.
+So, Tim Elmore wrote A New Kind of Diversity: Making the Different Generations on Your Team a Competitive Advantage

 “While diversity is usually seen as an ethnic, gender, or income issue, there's a new kind of diversity that only 8% of U.S. companies even recognize; diverse generations on teams.
 Interactions between people from different generations can resemble across cultural relationship.”